veronikaro/MonteCarloMarkovChainMethods/report.md

 (probability of noise = **0.4**, iterations = 1687500, neighbors = 8)

 These graphs allow us to see how PSNR values are increasing with increasing beta values.
+As well as evaluate the smoothness of curves for different noise percentages (?)